 Everything was buttoned up, plus a permit to enter the Aboriginal territory was acquired.
 Unfortunately, the air conditioning in the car was not fixed.
 They’ve been working on it all day and they didn’t manage to fit the parts, let’s hope they will finish it soon.

 To make things more interesting, it got really cold and it was raining.
 All three of us had a cold.
 It started with Nell and later spread to us.
 Despite the cold, Nell walks without shoes and in short sleeves.
 No brain, no pain.

 We spent 12 days in Perth, 6 of which were used to repair our car and trailer.
 The weather didn’t spoil us either, and then we were sick.
 But that’s over now.
 We are finally heading inland.

-Next day we leave Perth, and shortly after, Western Australia.
+The next day we leave Perth, and shortly after, Western Australia.
 I have a feeling that we have missed a lot.
 Due to our car problem we were seeing only what we could and not exactly what we wanted to see.

 I mean there were many 4WD tracks, beach driving, hidden valleys and many other things that we really wanted to see.
-We totally missed the south-west corner of Australia.
+We totally missed the southwest corner of Australia.
 I think it will be a great excuse for the future to come here again, but maybe this time from the opposite direction.

-Unfortunately we are running late and have to get quickly on the other side of Australia.
+Unfortunately, we are running late and have to get quickly on the other side of Australia.
 That’s why our next challenge will be the longest shortcut in Australia – 4,600 km across this beautiful country including 1300 km of unsealed Great Central Road.